protee/wob_Boxes/README.md

 ## About the Creator

-wob_Boxes and the ogTools suite are developed by **Protée sarl**, a company with over 30 years of expertise in 4D development.
+wob_Boxes and the ogToolsSuite are developed by **Protée sarl**, a company with over 30 years of expertise in 4D development.
 Led by Olivier Grimbert, the team focuses on delivering high‑quality, production‑grade tools that enhance developer productivity and application reliability.

 ---